What Color Shoes to Wear With a Gray Suit: A Style Guide

 The Type of Shoe

-Flashier dress shoes, like the Monk Strap and Double Monk Strap, still count as “dress shoes” and work with many sartorial looks, but because they are a little more ostentatious, they do need a bit more consideration.
-They work excellently for formal situations where a little ornamentation or personalization is appropriate—perhaps for an intimate evening dinner with a special someone, a style piece for the groom at a formal wedding, or as a personal touch once you conquer the corner office.
+Flashier dress shoes, like the Monk Strap and Double Monk Strap, still count as “dress shoes,” but because they are a little more ostentatious, they need more consideration.
+They work excellently for formal situations where a little personalization is appropriate—perhaps a style piece for the groom at a formal wedding or as a personal touch once you conquer the corner office.
 However, they can be too over-the-top for some stricter formal situations.
-The same goes for elaborate ornamentation on any dress shoe and for Brogues.
+The same goes for elaborate ornamentation on any dress shoe, like Brogues.

 Light Brown Shoes